Total AV Antivirus Review: Software’s Pros And – Unluckily – Cons

 Talking about the safety on the Internet, according to the numerous Total AV antivirus reviews (and our sincere agreement) this anti-malware service definitely has something to brag about.
 Except for already mentioned ad blocker, antivirus has a Safe Site plugin to avoid potentially dangerous web resources and a built-in firewall system which provides additional security to your computer.
 However, the feature, which actually distinguishes this AV software from other products presented on the market, is the ID Protection function.

 ID Protection monitors the Web in order to find the mentions of your private information.
 It scans news articles, court records, social media and other different sites for the misuses of your personal data (name, physical and email addresses, mobile phone, credit card, passport, driver’s license numbers).
-Many Total AV reviews point out on the potential of this feature – it’s surely a brand-new level of your identity’s protection.
+Total AV review points out on the potential of this feature – it’s surely a brand-new level of your identity’s protection.